eshwen/SemivisibleJets/README.md

 Once the PIDs have been changed, it is possible to run `PYTHIA` and `Delphes` concurrently on the LHE file.
 See the README in https://github.com/eshwen/mc-production/tree/master/run_delphes for the installation commands and how to run everything.
 On subsequent sessions, you can just `source delphes_pythia8_setup.sh` in that directory to set up the environment.

 ## Running the CMSSW FullSim chain with gridpacks <a name="fullsimchaingridpacks"></a>

 ### Generating `MadGraph` gridpacks <a name="generatinggridpacks"></a>

 For central production, gridpacks will be needed as external LHE generators don't cooperate with CMSSW.
-These gridpacks are set up locally, with each channel run as an LSF job.
+These gridpacks are set up with the master job locally, and each channel run as an HTCondor job.

 First, clone this repo somewhere with a lot of storage (the gridpacks end up in directories within the repository, and so its size can grow considerably) with